meSuperlady/paint-mixer/privacy-policy.md

 - [AdMob](https://support.google.com/admob/answer/6128543?hl=en)

 The app may use the Android Backup Service to automatically back up your preferences  to your Google account for easy restoration when you reinstall the app.
+We do not collect or store your payment card details.
+A billing and financial transactions are handled by Google Play Billing.

 **Log Data**